Jason-Oleana/speech-emotion-classification/README.md

 ## Ideas

 - Data Augmentation (CNN needs more data for better training)
-- Concatenating other speech features
+- Concatenate other speech features
-- Concatenating other datasets for more training data
+- Concatenate other datasets for more training data